cmdr-nova/cmdr-nova.github.io/_posts/2024-08-13-twitter-is-viable-and-bicycles-are-boats.md

 Recently, I *finally* downloaded my Tweet archive, and deactivated my account.
 Making Mastodon my main place to be.

-And it's strange to me, do these people *not know* that Mastodon has quite a few LGBTQ+ and/or sex worker positive instances?
+And it's strange to me, do these people *not know* that Mastodon/the fediverse has quite a few LGBTQ+ and/or sex worker positive instances?
 Is dealing with some weirdo nerdy tech-guys who act like puritans on the federated timeline somehow *more* of a problem, than congregating on a website that is deteriorating on a daily basis, as the [infrastructure crumbles](https://www.washingtonpost.com/technology/2024/08/12/trump-returns-x-elon-musk-interview/){:target="_blank"} as if being eaten alive by termites?
 Than congregating on a website where people will hurl slurs at you, and experience *no consequences whatsoever*?

 No, I don't think it is.